Rebuilding the most ignored tool in construction

 My Role

 Design lead and vision owner.
-I set the strategic direction, managed a team of designers, aligned stakeholders across product and engineering, and drove the design from concept through beta launch and into ongoing scaled adoption.
+I set the strategic direction, led a team of designers across multiple workstreams, aligned stakeholders across product and engineering, and drove the work from concept to scaled adoption

 The Problem